 Additional research from Bersin by Deloitte (February 2015) tells us that criteria for top engagement include: how employees view their manager’s leadership skills and their ability to provide effective coaching and feedback, as well as meaningful work.

 If an employee dislikes their immediate supervisor, there is an 80 percent chance they will become disengaged, according to findings released by Dale Carnegie Training.
-This study further identified the following four characteristics needed for engagement as: enthusiasm, empowerment, inspiration, and confidence.
+This study further identified the following four characteristics needed for engagement and employee retention as: enthusiasm, empowerment, inspiration, and confidence.

 Poor hiring decisions also lead to disengagement and can cost organizations up to one times an employee’s annual salary, according to Saratoga Institute.
 Employees may begin to disengage if: